trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## Executive Summary

-This project documents a complete network forensic investigation of the **VIP Recovery** malware infection using **Wireshark**.

-The objective of this investigation was to identify the infected host, reconstruct the malware's network activity, identify indicators of compromise (IOCs), analyze attacker communications, and document the attack using a structured Digital Forensics and Incident Response (DFIR) network forensics methodology, with observed adversary behaviors mapped to the MITRE ATT&CK framework.
+This project documents a network forensic investigation of the VIP Recovery malware traffic provided by Malware-Traffic-Analysis.net.
+Using Wireshark, the packet capture (PCAP) was analyzed to identify the compromised host, examine malicious network communications, extract indicators of compromise (IOCs), reconstruct the observed attack activity, and map relevant adversary behaviors to the MITRE ATT&CK framework.
+Background information from the case scenario was used to understand the initial infection vector, while the PCAP served as the primary source of forensic evidence throughout the investigation.

-This investigation analyzes a malware network capture provided by Malware-Traffic-Analysis.net to identify malicious communications, extract indicators of compromise (IOCs), and reconstruct the observed attack activity.

 ## Background

+The Malware-Traffic-Analysis.net case scenario describes a malware infection that began with a phishing email containing a malicious ZIP archive.
+After the archive was extracted, a Visual Basic Script (VBS) file executed and initiated the infection.
+The resulting network activity was captured in a packet capture (PCAP), which served as the evidence analyzed during this investigation.

+While the initial infection vector was provided by the case scenario, all network findings, indicators of compromise, and traffic analysis presented in this report were derived from my own examination of the PCAP using Wireshark.

 ---
 ## Objectives